pyxtal.db module

 Parameters:

-• xtal – pyxtal object
+• xtal – PyXtal object representing the crystal structure to check

 check_overlap(reference_db, etol=0.002, verbose=True)[source]

-Check the overlap w.r.t the reference database
+Check the overlap with a reference database.

 Parameters:

-clean_structures(ids=(None, None), dtol=0.002, etol=0.001, criteria=None)[source]
+clean_structures(ids=(None, None), dtol=0.002, etol=0.001, criteria=None, eng_key='mace_energy')[source]

 Parameters: